GangDu/GettingAndCleaningDataCourseProject/CodeBook.md

 ## Notes:

-- Features are normalized and bounded within [-1,1].
+- Variables are normalized and bounded within [-1,1].